Biology Assistant Professor Charissa de Bekker is working to figure out how a fungus is manipulating and killing ants.

-“Learning more about this will allow us to better understand [parasites’] effects on their hosts, the ecosystems they are part of and also provide us with strategies to battle them,” de Bekker says.
-“The zombie ants display one of the most pronounced behavioral manipulation and are therefore an excellent model.”
+“Learning more about this will allow us to better understand [parasites’] effects on their hosts, the ecosystems they are part of, and also provide us with strategies to battle them,” de Bekker says.
+“The zombie ants display one of the most pronounced behavioral manipulations and are therefore an excellent model.”

 De Bekker’s work not only contributes to the science of ants, parasites, and hosts, but also has the potential to uncover more about the bioactive compounds of Ophiocordyceps fungi.

 “In general, fungi have an impressive track record of producing all kinds of compounds that are extensively used in medicine and industry,” says de Bekker.
 “This group of fungi has hardly been studied, so in our quest to find how these fungi manipulate ants, we might find all kinds of interesting compounds.”

 Learn more in the following infographic: